Saurabhbagh/SaurabhBagh/README.md

 🔭 I’m currently working on a Braille project and motion tracking

-🌱 I’m currently learning :Advanced Machine learning algorithms and trying them out | typescript {september 2021- december 2021}
+🌱 I’m currently learning :Advanced Machine learning algorithms and trying them out | typescript {January 2022}

 👯 I’m looking to collaborate on awesome Unity or Python Projects